 Lem's novel has been eagerly adapted for film.
 A two-part Russian television film (1968) was followed by a 1972 art-house adaptation by cult director Andriei Tarkovsky.
 In 2002, the novel was adapted again, this time by Steve Soderbergh with George Clooney in the main role.

 Lem, after watching the first two films, expressed dissappointment with the cinematic adaptations of his work, observing that none of the versions depicted much of the extraordinary physical and psychological 'alienness' of the Solaris ocean, which he considered the real subject of the book.

-Recommended translation: Cosmos, translated by Danuta Borchardt, Grove Press, 2011.
-Original title: Kosmos
+- Recommended translation: Cosmos, translated by Danuta Borchardt, Grove Press, 2011

 Witold Gombrowicz's final work is arguably one of the finest and darkest works in world literature – one that is horrifyingly effective in showing how the world, under certain circumstances, loses its shape and sense – and disintegrates into an array of empty signs.
 But watch out, Cosmos is unfortunately also terrifyingly successful in bringing about some of these emotions in the reader.
 The world will never be the same after Cosmos!

-Recommended translation: Sobbing Superpower.
-Selected Poems of Tadeusz Różewicz, translated by Joanna Trzeciak, with a foreword by Edward Hirsh, W. W. Norton & Company, 2011.
+- Recommended translation: Sobbing Superpower.
+Selected Poems of Tadeusz Różewicz, translated by Joanna Trzeciak, with a foreword by Edward Hirsch, W. W. Norton & Company, 2011

 finally I too came into the world